A mentally fit Upper Hunter community with a core value of wellbeing.

 - Professor Lea Waters, the current President of the International Positive Psychology Association.
 We are fortunate to have Lea leading Visible Wellbeing in the Upper Hunter schools

 - Search for: PERMA, PESA, VIA character strengths.

 We are humbled by the community support to date, as a Board and Committee we are 100% convinced that this is the right journey to be on and are committed to the wellbeing of our schools and broader community.

-Big plans for 2019 include engaging with 20 Early Learning Centres and an additional eleven schools in Singleton will join the Visible Wellbeing project.
-We are working on a leadership project for 18 – 25 years old cohort and a community program called Rites of Passage, the first of these will be for teenage boys aged 13-15 in the Upper Hunter.
+Big plans for 2019 include engaging with 20 Early Learning Centres and an additional 11 schools in Singleton will join the Visible Wellbeing project.
+We are working on a leadership project for 18 – 25 year old cohort and a community program called Rites of Passage, the first of which will be for teenage boys aged 13-15 in the Upper Hunter.

 We understand that the Upper Hunter is the only ‘whole community’ implementing positive education and positive psychology on this scale.
 That this can happen relying on community commitment and financial support makes the Upper Hunter truly unique and trailblazers for the future of positive education, wellbeing and good mental health for our community.

 Upper Hunter Where there’s a Will